Mount Bromo on a Budget: Free Entrance and No Crowds!

 Mount Bromo is one of the most recognizable natural landmarks of Java.
-Wait, I’ll double down.
-Gunung Bromo is the most recognizable natural landmark in all of Indonesia!
+Wait, I’ll double down. it is the most recognizable natural landmark in all of Indonesia!

-Mount Bromo is part of my extensive 14-day Java Itinerary.
+Mount Bromo is part of my full 14-day Java Itinerary.

 Mount Bromo at a Glance

-Mount Bromo or Gunung Bromo is the most famous active volcano in Indonesia, located in the province of East Java, about 50 km southwest of Probolinggo city.
+Mount Bromo is located in the province of East Java, about 50 km southwest of Probolinggo, the closest city.
 Mount Bromo is 2329 meters high and is named after Brahma the Creator of the Hindu mythology.

 Renting a scooter

 This is the option I recommend.
-This gives you total freedom and makes it easy to combine a visit to Mount Bromo with a detour to Madakaripura for the afternoon.
+This gives you total freedom and makes it easy to combine a visit to Mount Bromo with a detour to Madakaripura Waterfall – a natural wonder and an exciting adventure.

 In total, you’d pay around 180.000 IDR / 12.1$ to go by motorcycle which can carry up to two people.